LibrariesHacked/librarieshacked.github.io/_posts/2019-04-04-mobile-library-data-icalendar.md

 The ['Opposite Old Library' Stop iCalendar file is available here](/files/opposite_old_library.ics).
 After clicking that link and opening on an Android phone it gets automatically added to the phone calendar, with the location, description, etc.

-Being on my phone now I'm sure Google will poke it's nose in and tell me when I have to leave to get there on time (which will be quite early considering it's in Aberdeenshire).
+Being on my phone now I'm sure Google will poke it's nose in and tell me what time I have to leave to get there (which will be very early considering it's in Aberdeenshire).

 On a Windows laptop it also works, adding the data into the calendar and setting the correct repeating event.

 ![Mobile-library-stop-calendar]({{ site.url }}{{ site.baseurl }}/images/2019-04-04-mobile-library-data-icalendar-stop.png)

 Sharp viewers may notice the time is showing at 15:05 and the stop is actually at 14:05.
-This will probably be caused by timezone nonsense now that we're all confused about what time it is.
-So will have to make sure that's fixed when implementing this for real.
+This will probably be caused by timezone nonsense, now that we're all confused about what time it is.
+So will have to make sure this is corrected when implementing for real.